Leafwing-Studios/fop-rules/docs/rules/combat/acting-in-combat/minor-actions.md

 ## Treat

-Attempt to treat a creature within 1 tile’s injuries and ailments, curing a single condition or mitigating a single affliction of your choice.
+Attempt to treat a creature within 1 tile’s injuries and ailments, curing a single ailment or mitigating a single affliction of your choice.

-Select a condition or affliction.
-If you succeed on a difficulty 10 Focus (Medicine) skill check, remove all stacks of the chosen condition or half the stacks of the chosen affliction from them.
+Select a ailment or affliction.
+If you succeed on a difficulty 10 Focus (Medicine) skill check, remove all stacks of the chosen ailment or half the stacks of the chosen affliction from them.